oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

     auth: none
 EOF
 ```
 _Note: here we are assuming that the OCI image is publicly exposed (`auth: none`) to simplify the flow of this blog.
-A more secure setup can be found [here][https://medium.com/google-cloud/deploying-gatekeeper-policies-as-oci-artifacts-the-gitops-way-e1233429ae2] to access the Google Artifact Registry repositry via Workload Identity._
+A more secure setup can be found [here][https://medium.com/google-cloud/deploying-gatekeeper-policies-as-oci-artifacts-the-gitops-way-e1233429ae2] to securely access the Google Artifact Registry repository via Workload Identity._

 Verify that the `Constraint` and `ConstraintTemplate` are actually deployed:
 ```bash